 With all classic leadership styles, which include autocratic, patriarchal and charismatic leadership style the focus is on completing the work tasks.
 Interpersonal exchange plays a subordinate role.
 However, this by no means means that the manager and the employees do not communicate with each other at all.
 The focus is merely different.

 In contrast to this, the cooperative and modern Leadership methods such as lateral leadershipthe laissez-faire as well as the democratic management style.
 An open communication culture within the company is characteristic.
 Employees can voice their ideas and criticisms at any time.
 The manager incorporates the impulses of the employees into his or her decisions.

 You can find a detailed explanation of each leadership style in the article on Leadership styles.

 Is the authoritarian leadership style still in keeping with the times?

 The answer to this question may surprise you.
 An authoritarian leadership style is still appropriate today and even indispensable in some situations.
 However, proper handling plays a crucial role.
 The keyword is: situational leadership.

 A manager should certainly be able to take action when necessary and resolve difficult Making decisions.
 However, denying employees their own voice on principle is neither appropriate nor purposeful in the modern working world.
 Managers today have to be much more flexible than they were a few years ago.
 They have to exude authority and motivate employees at the same time.

 Should the application of the authoritarian leadership style be unavoidable due to a particular situation, the modern manager must nevertheless not place himself in the position of a dictator.
 Threats and complete disregard for employee needs are by no means in keeping with the times.
-Nowadays, trust and leadership go hand in hand.
+Trust and Leadership go hand in hand these days.

 How is an authoritarian leadership style accepted by modern workers?